portobello-road/warrant-canary/README.md

 be considered to have been revoked.

-Any changes in this repository should be signed and this message should also be gpg signed.
+Any changes in this repository should be signed and this message should also be GPG signed.
 If changes are made to this repository which are not signed and this message is not signed by 81303E6A the entire project is suspect.

 All releases must be signed and must include a specified news headline